Everything You Need for Type Testing.

 • .toBe(), .toBeAssignableTo(), .toBeAssignableWith() compare types or types of expression,

-• .toAcceptProps() checks JSX component props,
+• .toAcceptProps() checks the type of JSX component props,

 • .toHaveProperty() looks up keys on an object type,